KFUM-Kameratene Oslo

 KFUM-Kameratene Oslo is the sports branch of the local YMCA in Oslo, Norway.
-It has sections for association football, futsal, volleyball and track and field.
-The football team currently plays in 1. divisjon, the second tier of the Norwegian football league system.
+It has departments for association football, futsal, volleyball, and track and field.
+The football team currently plays in Eliteserien from 2024, the top tier of the Norwegian football league system after promotion from Norwegian First Division in 2023.

-The club was founded on 1 January 1939.
-Its traditional base is in downtown Oslo, but it now plays its matches at KFUM Arena at Ekebergsletta.
+The club was founded on 1 January 1939, the clubs traditional base are in downtown Oslo.
+Today the team plays its matches at KFUM Arena, located at Ekebergsletta.